The Literal Toddler & Other Stories/Dramas

 The Unreasonable Toddler – I could write a million pages for this too.
 Why are toddlers so unreasonable?
 Well yes, I know it’s because they don’t understand reason yet but wow it’s frustrating.
 Trying to explain to a toddler why he can’t go and stand under Mummy’s car in the garage while it’s tyres are being changed is challenging.
 It is unsafe.
 End of.
 Oh no but our toddlers are brave hero’s ready to head into danger without a second thought, inspired by Mike the Knight and Tree Fu Tom who can get themselves out of any sort of sticky situation with a quick rhyme and maybe a dance routine, so why on earth would a car falling on my sons head be a problem?!

-The Loveable Toddler – Now Sam is older, he asks for cuddles and kisses.
+The Loveable Toddler – Now Little Man is older, he asks for cuddles and kisses.
 He sits on my lap to read a story and says ‘I love you’.
 Somewhere in all that is a thank you for not letting a car drop on his head and making sure he eats a meal.
 It’s all worth it in the end.

 The many phases of our toddlers.
 If nothing else, it’s funny when you look back.
 I think!
 I would love you to share yours with me.